legendary-cookie/legendary-cookie/README.md

 ## Hello World!
 It's me, Cook1e
 German hobby dev working on all kinds of stuff.
 My favourite langs are C, Rust, Go and JS.
+I script in bash!
 <br>
 <br>
 btw vim is better than emacs